vdios/quizmaker/README.md

 # quizmaker
-application which maker quiz in GUI from the questions in the .txt file
+application which makes quiz in GUI from the questions in the .txt file